anchalbhalla/icp4d-mortgage/README.md

     <br><br><t> a.
 Click on add notebook, select the 'from file' tab, enter a name for the notebook and upload this notebook.
      <img src = "https://github.com/anchalbhalla/icp4d-mortgage/blob/master/imgs/Capture5.PNG">
      In this notebook, the data is first being prepared.
 It reads from the datasets: customers, default and property and then merges them together.
 Next, the data is cleansed and the numeric fields are casted to integers.
-     The next step is data exploration , where the data is visualized.
+     <br>The next step is data exploration , where the data is visualized.
 The mortgage default is analysed with plotting graphs for residence/income and current employer/current address.
-  Now the pipeline and model will be created using sparkml libraries.
+  <br>Now the pipeline and model will be created using sparkml libraries.
 The feature set for this model are : "Income", "AppliedOnlineEncoded", "ResidenceEncoded", "YearCurrentAddress", "YearsCurrentEmployer", "NumberOfCards", "CCDebt", "Loans", "LoanAmount", "SalePrice", "Location".
 And the output column is the MortgageDefault.
 The alrogithm used here is the random forest classfier to predict the mortgage default.
-  Next comes model evaluation and after you run the notebooks you will see the model will give an accuracy of 0.603175.
+  <br>Next comes model evaluation and after you run the notebooks you will see the model will give an accuracy of 0.603175.
-  The last step is saving this model, and once it is saved you will see it under the models tab, as described in the next step.
+  <br>The last step is saving this model, and once it is saved you will see it under the models tab, as described in the next step.
-  Run all the cells, to see the output:
+  <br>Run all the cells, to see the output:
   <img src = "https://github.com/anchalbhalla/icp4d-mortgage/blob/master/imgs/Capture6.PNG"> </t>

- 4. This step involved testing the model which has been deployed by the notebook
+ <br>4.
+This step involved testing the model which has been deployed by the notebook
  <img src = "https://github.com/anchalbhalla/icp4d-mortgage/blob/master/imgs/Capture7.PNG"> </t>
  <br><br><t> a.
 Click on the model, go to real-time score tab, and you will find that the default testing data is already entered.
 Click on submit and you see the results from the model.
   <img src = "https://github.com/anchalbhalla/icp4d-mortgage/blob/master/imgs/Capture8.PNG"> </t>